influxdata/telegraf/plugins/inputs/cloudwatch_metric_streams/README.md

   # access_key = "test-key"

   ## An optional flag to keep Metric Streams metrics compatible with
-  ## Cloudwatch Input P;uing.
+  ## Cloudwatch Input Plugin.
 When enabled, it'll store metrics in same
-  ## format as in Cloudwatch API-based Input Plugin.
+  ## format as with Cloudwatch API-based Input Plugin.
   # api_compatability = false

   ## Set one or more allowed client CA certificate file names to